rishabhdixit/Buffer-StringBuffer/README.md

                 });
         }
 ```
-    c)Initialize Socket Connection in onServiceConnectionResponse method, which is used to send non strap related
+    c.
+Initialize Socket Connection in onServiceConnectionResponse method, which is used to send non strap related
       response back to tizen.
 ```java
        @Override